 Dividends are an important aspect of investing equity or equity-related instruments.
 Many companies share a portion of their profits with their shareholders by declaring dividends.
 Some companies pay high dividends while some others don’t declare dividends at all.
 It is not mandatory for companies to offer dividends companies choose to declare them to make investing in their stocks more attractive.
 Here, we are going to talk about Dividend Yield Mutual Funds and explore some salient features and factors that you need to know about them.

 Dividend Yield is the dividend paid per unit divided by the market price.
 Dividend Yield Mutual Funds are equity funds which invest in equity and equity-related instruments of companies which are known to declare high dividends.
 Further, a company can declare high dividends only if it makes good profits.
 Therefore, most of these stocks belong to profit-making companies with an excellent track record.

-Typically, a dividend yield fund invests around 70-80% of its corpus in stocks which have a dividend yield higher than that of the market (or benchmark).
+Typically, a dividend yield fund invests around 70-80% of its corpus in stocks that have a dividend yield higher than that of the market (or benchmark).
 Hence, it acts as a filter to help the fund manager in selecting stocks.
-Companies which pay good dividends usually have great cash flows and are more stable than most other stocks.
+Companies that pay good dividends usually have great cash flows and are more stable than most other stocks.

 It is important that you do not confuse a Dividend Yield Fund with the dividend option of a mutual fund.

 Most mutual funds offer two options to investors for receiving returns –

 A dividend yield fund targets specific stocks and investments and as dividend payout from the companies as its core theme.
 It is also available in growth and dividend options.

 Dividend Yield Funds are equity schemes that focus on the dividend yield of stocks.
 Since these companies are generally stable, it is recommended for investors who want to invest in equity but are looking for lower volatility.
 While these are not recommended for the aggressive growth-seekers, dividend yield funds are a good addition to most investment portfolios.